Nitrogen generator: Adsorption concept

 The adsorption gas separation process in nitrogen generators is based on the phenomenon of fixing various gas mixture components by a solid substance called an adsorbent.
 This phenomenon is brought about by the gas and adsorbent molecules' interaction.

 Pressure swing adsorption technology

-The technology of air-to-nitrogen production with the use of adsorption processes in nitrogen generators is well studied and widely applied at industrial facilities for the recovery of high-purity nitrogen.

-The operating principle of a nitrogen generator utilizing the adsorption technology is based upon the dependence of the adsorption rates featured by various gas mixture components upon pressure and temperature factors.
-Among nitrogen adsorption plants of various types, pressure swing adsorption (PSA) plants have found the broadest application world-wide.

-The system's design is based on the regulation of gas adsorption and adsorbent regeneration by means of changing pressures in two adsorber–adsorbent-containing vessels.
-This process requires constant temperature, close to ambient.
-With this process, nitrogen is produced by the plant at the above-atmospheric pressure, while the adsorbent regeneration is accomplished at below-atmospheric pressure.

 The swing adsorption process in each of the two adsorbers consists of two stages running for a few minutes.
-At the adsorption stage oxygen, H_{2}O and CO_{2} molecules diffuse into the pore structure of the adsorbent whilst the nitrogen molecules are allowed to travel through the adsorber–adsorbent-containing vessel.
-At the regeneration stage the adsorbed components are released from the adsorbent vented into the atmosphere.
-The process is then multiplely repeated.
+During the first stage, the adsorption stage, oxygen, water and carbon dioxide molecules diffuse into the pore structure of the adsorbent.
+The nitrogen molecules are allowed to travel through the adsorber-adsorbent-containing vessel, while the other component gasses are unable to pass through.
+At the regeneration stage, the adsorbed components are released from the adsorbent and vented into the atmosphere.